EmeryVickers/EZRecipes/README.md

 # EZRecipes
 A cross-platform mobile recipe app built using React Native.
 Data populated by TheMealDB API.
-Currently in progress!